 The Signs of Drug Addiction

 As substance misuse intensifies, its impact resonates profoundly.
 Signs like neglect of duties strain relationships, while physical decline and mental health challenges compound.
 The repercussions extend, fostering isolation and financial turmoil.
-Recognizing these escalating signs is pivotal in facilitating timely intervention and steering individuals toward a path of recovery.
+Recognising these escalating signs is pivotal in facilitating timely intervention and steering individuals toward a path of recovery.

-Behavioral Indicators
+Behavioural Indicators

 Watch out for uncharacteristic punctuality, an unexpected obsession with routine, or meticulous secrecy about personal possessions.
 Individuals may exhibit peculiar habits like excessively washing hands, seemingly unrelated to hygiene.
 A heightened sensitivity to light and sound or conversely a preference for isolation may signal an altered state of being.
 Pay attention to fluctuating levels of empathy, from exaggerated emotional responses to a sudden detachment from social connections.